 I enjoyed the whole holiday and felt very refreshed during the trip and after coming back.
 Trip with a group of friends this time was a lot of fun with many chats and jokes thrown around.
 I also felt enriched by the lessons in history, distorted reality, and the need for humanity.
 I might write another post about the war.

 If I would’ve done anything differently, I’d probably reduce time at Ho Chi Minh City and add more time to accommodate a trip to Mekong Delta including the floating market.
 Or just pass by Ho Chi Minh City and visit Da Nang+Hoi An or Nha Trang instead.
 Everyone I spoke with recommended Da Nang which has the most beautiful beach resorts.
 Staying in Da Nang will allow you to visit Hoi An, the previous capital city which now is a tranquil historical city.
-Nha Trang is the place to do absolutely nothing, which should be part of a proper holiday.
+Nha Trang is the place to do absolutely nothing – all the reason you need to include it as part of a holiday.
 Guess I should visit again!